VetsBuild Alumni, Class of 2013

 Romann is the 2019 John Kominicki Memorial Rising Star Scholarship Recipient in recognition of his integrity, perseverance and commitment to advancing his education and leadership skills.
 This Scholarship recognizes an individual who, like John Kominicki, displays excellence in leadership and a zest for learning.

-NOTE: As of October 2019, Romann was promoted to Administration Officer within the VA and will be relocating to Baton Rouge, LA.
+Editor's update: As of October 2019, Romann was promoted to Administration Officer within the VA and will be relocating to Columbia, South Carolina.

 VetsBuild is a signature program of United Way of Long Island's Mission United, dedicated to providing job training in green construction, energy-efficient weatherization for veterans and their families at no charge to the veteran.
 VetsBuild represents United Way of Long Island’s commitment to addressing the problem of veteran unemployment or underemployment by changing lives and building futures for our local heroes.
 Upon completion, certifications may be granted, as well as connections to advanced training and educational opportunities.